guitarrapc/GraniResource/Custom/GraniResource/DSCResources/Grani_HostsFile/README.md

 Sample
 ----

-- Add RegistryKey
+- Add Host Entry

-this will add hosts Entry to resolve google.com as 8.8.8.8
+This will add hosts Entry to resolve google.com as 8.8.8.8

 ```powershell
 configuration present